shamicker/DFND/Youtube Data Project Summary.md

 First up, I always like to map something if I can.
 The mapping coordinates are based on the upload location, so this is a map of the number of distinct uploaded titles per Category.

+The bar chart was included for easier access to specific details; they're great for rankings.
+The color palette was pretty standard; gradients of blue gives enough definition to each category without being too much, and still remains a good choice for accessibility.

 From the map, you'll immediately note that California (CA) has the most number of uploads (567 distinct titles).
 It's not really visible, but Vermont (VT) and Mississippi (MS) has the least, at 2.

 From the bar chart on the right, you'll see that Entertainment is the most uploaded category (1,045), and Shows is the least (2).